 in Gaelic, possibly meaning "place of elms".

-From a nickname meaning "springtime" in German.
+From a nickname meaning "springtime"

 From a Scottish clan name, earlier Lesselyn

 , derived from a place name in Aberdeenshire, itself probably from Gaelic leas celyn

 Derived from the given name LEWIS